Can I grow tomatoes in it? (What about other high-stakers like beans and peas?)

 What Soil Should I Use In My Vegepod?

-Have a read of our blog post by Angus Stewart on the best growing mix for your Vegepod
+See our How to Fill Your Vegepod below.
+You can also have a read of our blog post by Angus Stewart on the best growing mix for your Vegepod

 What about pollination with a pod?
 Won’t there be problems with the canopy blocking bees?